benhtodd/virtualsnowtracks/vSphere-Supervisor-Services/minio.md

     category: vSphere-Supervisor-Services
 ---

-# MinIO Quickstart Guide - vSphere 8 Supervisor Service

 ![MinIO](/_images/minio-logo.png)

+# MinIO Quickstart Guide - Updated for vSphere 8 U3 (VCF 5.2.1) Supervisor Service
 ---

+When I decided to deploy MinIO to my "vSphere Supervisor" Lab I of course warmed up my search skills.
+Did some finger streches and punded on the keyboard.
+I found quite a lot of info out there.
+However reading through blogs and docs, and tigers and bears.
+I found, that what was out there, got me 85% of the way there.
+The amazing coimmunity of support just could not get me over the finish line.
+Everything I found was 7 U3 or before.
+Luckily I had the time and contacts to find the answers to what buttons to push to get thissimply task done.
+So to help give back here is what I quickly put together as a QuikStart Step by Step on getting Minio Installed and ready to go.

 ![alt text](/_images/shot1.png)

-From the Berger Menu Select Workload Management
+1. In vCenter - From the Berger Menu - Select **Workload Management**

 ---
 ![alt text](/_images/workload.mangement.png)

-In Workload Management Select Services
+2. In Workload Management Select **Services**

-Click **ADD** under Add new Service
+3. Click **ADD** under Add new Service
 ---

 ![alt text](/_images/register.service.png)